MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Introduction

+In the work by Xiao et al.~\citep{xiao_ssrr19}, for a given position of the UGV, the UAV follows the path using motion controllers that consider the relative angles and length of the tether.
+The same authors extended their previous work to build a marsupial robot system for search\&rescue operation~\citep{xiao2021autonomous}, with a teleoperated ground robot and an autonomous tethered UAV that provides visual feedback and situational awareness to the teleoperator.
+They implemented a probabilistic model for risk-aware path planning and even planned contact points of the tether with the environment to extend the UAV line of sight.

-In a setting close to ours, Martinez-Rozas et al.~\cite{martinez2023path} applied RRT$^*$ and non-linear optimization based on sparse factored graphs to compute collision-free trajectories for a marsupial system with a UGV, a UAV, and a non-taut tether with controllable length.
+In a setting more closely related to ours, Mart\'inez-Rozas et al.~\citep{martinez-rozas_icra21} applied RRT$^*$ and non-linear optimization based on sparse factored graphs to compute collision-free trajectories for a marsupial system with a UGV, a UAV, and a non-taut tether with controllable length.
 They consider a realistic model of the tether shape for collision checking, but the UGV is assumed to be static for trajectory planning.
+Later, the same authors propose a method for designing a collision-free path for both the UAV and the UGV, considering the complexities of the 3D environment and the constraints imposed by the tether (\cite{martinez2023path}).
+A coordinated parallel movement of the two vehicles, linked by a cable modeled using a catenary curve, is proposed.
+However, incorporating the catenary equation into the process makes the planning task computationally expensive, resulting in the need for the planning process to be conducted offline.

-The use of a setup where the UGV carries the UAV was justified by Nicolas Hudson et al.~\cite{hudson2021heterogeneous}.
-The authors used this setup in a challenge of subterranian exploration.
-A tethered UAV has also been used for the inspection of underground stone mine pillars \cite{martinez2023oxpecker}.
+In this paper, we propose an efficient sequential planning strategy in which the UGV advances to a specific point, from which the UAV takes off to reach the desired target.
+This setup, where the UGV carries the UAV, was justified by Nicolas Hudson et al.~\citep{hudson2021heterogeneous}, emphasizing its potential in scenarios requiring coordinated robotic operations.
+The same setup has also been used for the inspection of underground stone mine pillars \citep{martinez2023oxpecker}.
 The UAV stays landed on the UGV while the ensemble moves inside a mine.
 The mission of the UAV is to create 3D maps of the mine pillars to support time-lapse hazard mapping and time-dependent pillar degradation analysis.